 Juveniles may retain the following items of personal property: legal documents; family pictures (not to exceed three); correspondence; dentures, and prescription eyewear.
 They are also allowed soft back books (pre-approved) and playing cards.
 The juveniles are provided t-shirts, underwear, shoes, socks, hygiene products, and other necessary items.

-The educational staff includes the Education Coordinator, Mrs. Emily Pulliam, who is a licensed administrator and Rhoda Ballard, veteran teacher, who are both certified by the MS Department of Education.
+The educational staff includes the Education Coordinator, Mrs. Emily Pulliam, who is a licensed administrator and several veteran teachers, who are both certified by the MS Department of Education.
 The Counselor, Lisa Kwasinski, is a licensed certified social worker through the MS Board of Examiners for Social Work and Marriage and Family Therapist.
 Part-time personnel, which include an art literacy instructor, reading specialist, math specialist, and visual motor development instructor, are licensed by the MS Dept of Education.
-The dropout prevention officer is a certified law enforcement officer and the health instructor, Jeannie Massey, is a registered nurse with a Bachelor of Science in nursing degree and is licensed by the MS Board of Nursing.
+There is a dropout prevention position and the health instructor is a registered nurse with a Bachelor of Science in nursing degree and is licensed by the MS Board of Nursing.

 When a juvenile has been to court and the determination has been made that the juvenile will be detained, the education coordinator contacts the juvenile’s school for books and assignments.
 If a juvenile has an Individualized Education Plan (IEP), the education coordinator contacts the appropriate school personnel.
 For juveniles who have a Special Education ruling or a 504 Plan, the school sends homebound instructors to the Center for instructional time with juveniles.

-Because the juveniles are on different instructional levels, each juvenile receives individuatlized instruction.
-The reading specialist assist juveniles who need more instruction in reading.
+Because the juveniles are at different instructional levels, each juvenile receives individualized instruction.
+The reading specialist assists juveniles who need more instruction in reading.
 The reading specialist administers the Gates MacGinitie reading assessment to determine vocabulary and comprehension level.

 The Department of Education requires students to be assessed with Subject Area Testing Program on four content areas: Algebra 1, Biology 1, English II (both multiple choice assessment and writing assessment) and U.S. History.
 Passing these subject area tests are a requirement for graduation.